-We use the GTEA Gaze~\cite{fathi2012learning} and the GTEA Gaze+~\cite{li2013learning} as our test environment for open-world object, action, and activity recognition in egocentric videos.
+\textbf{Data.} We use the GTEA Gaze~\cite{fathi2012learning} and the GTEA Gaze+~\cite{li2013learning} as our test environment for open-world object, action, and activity recognition in egocentric videos.
 The two datasets consist of several video sequences on meal preparation tasks by different subjects and ground-truth annotations of their gaze positions.
 The activity annotations consist of an action (verb) and the corresponding object (noun).
 GTEA Gaze contains 10 different verbs and 38 different nouns, while GTEA Gaze+ contains 15 verbs and 27 nouns.
-We report results averaged over all subjects for a fair comparison with prior works~\cite{ma2016going,zhang2017first}, which use leave-one-out cross-validation.

-We also test our approach's generalization capability to scenes beyond egocentric videos for object detection with zero supervision.
-We use a subset of the Open Images dataset~\cite{kuznetsova2018open} that contains 10 classes called the \textit{Open Images OW-10} dataset with a total of $3095$ images and $5686$ bounding box annotations.
+We also test our approach's generalization capability to scenes beyond egocentric videos for generalized object detection.
+We use a subset of Open Images~\cite{kuznetsova2018open} with 10 classes called the \textit{Open Images OW-10} dataset with $3095$ images and $5686$ bounding box annotations.
 Each of these 10 classes can be found in the GTEA Gaze dataset.
-It allows us to evaluate our model beyond egocentric videos where the gaze positions allow us to isolate the object of interest.
-The goal is to expand the vocabulary beyond MS COCO to these classes \textit{without any supervision}.
-Note that this is different from the traditional zero-shot setting and the generalized zero-shot setting where there are a number \textit{seen} classes with data and annotations in the target domain, which can allow the model to learn feature-based transfer to a given domain.
-More information can be found in the supplementary.
+It allows us to evaluate our model beyond egocentric videos where the gaze positions isolate the object of interest.
+The goal is to expand the vocabulary beyond MS COCO \textit{without any supervision}.